Bradley-Hower/about-me/README.md

 Lab 11

 I think perhaps regular review of concepts is helpful.
 It will allow me to more easily pull the structures out of my head when needed.
 I am also still falling into the trap of only looking for the solution to a bug in one place.
 I need to review all my code once the obvious places have been verified.

+Lab 12

+Realizing that I should not make an variable a plural form will save a lot of pain.
+Continuing to push for a schedule and become more regular in my studying.